← Back to blog

 Connection first.
 Compliance second.

-That’s how workplace programs succeed.
+That’s how workplace programmes succeed.

 If You're Looking for Training on Conducting a TVI Intake Meeting, I Can Help

-There are excellent free tools available at dvatwork.ca, and if you're ready for hands-on support — from drafting policies to designing training and intake procedures — I can partner with you to build a program that works.
+There are excellent free tools available at dvatwork.ca, and if you're ready for hands-on support — from drafting policies to designing training and intake procedures — I can partner with you to build a programme that works.
 Please reach out.